LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 ## Search their intranet for professional free company certificates.

+Of course,
-Of course I didn't get the IT job.

-But now the customers were really angry and no one could blame them.
+I didn't get the IT job.
+Now the customers were really angry and no one could blame them.

-Eventually I got a Security Champion certificate that the company had up on there intranet.
+Eventually, I got a Security Champion certificate that the company had up on their intranet, and put it on my LinkedIn profile.

+It should have taken a week or two but it took months to complete.
+I had no choice but to complete the certificate at work whenever there was downtime which was rare but as soon as it happened I made full use of that time.

 They took Cyber Security very seriously.
 Our computers were hard to login to especially after a rival company got breached and customer data leaked, including mine.
 This place, it was a cyber security maximum prison.
 It came after the hack so the executives likely became very scared about what was going to happen.

 ## Can't handle the stress?
 Take a sickie.